-We’re often asked to conduct User Experience audits of an existing website or application as a first step towards developing a new product roadmap.
-Here is our playbook for this audit, in 7 steps.
+We’re often asked to conduct User Experience (UX) audits of an existing website or application as a first step towards developing a new product roadmap.
+Here is our playbook updated for 2022 on conducting a UX audit, in 7 steps.

 The first step in auditing a product is understanding the business behind that product.
 We start by surveying key stakeholders to determine why the product was designed this way, what are the pain points, and what can be improved.
 What do stakeholders want to see out of the UX process?
 These surveys can take the form of a quick interview or a brief questionnaire.
 Basically, we want to know what is going well, what is going wrong, and what success would look like.